rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 as granular as proper white noise.
 In order to overcome this, I apply fine-grained white noise on top of the AR maze, making it indeed look noisier.

 **Note** As a matter of fact, video coding standards wildly reduce such high-res features.
-That's the reason the GIF and the pictures exhibit more granularity that the video on top of the page.
+That is the reason the GIF and the pictures exhibit more granularity that the video on top of the page.
 {: .notice--info }

 You may have noticed that the maze pattern does not stay still,